Mussaenda philippica

 Mussaenda philippica (Agboy) is a plant species in the family Rubiaceae that grows as a shrub or small tree.
 Native to the Philippines it is commonly grown elsewhere as an ornamental species.

-Known varieties include: "Donna Laz" (pink), "Alicia Luz" (dark pink), "Queen Sirikit" (light pink), "Donna Aurora" (white), and "Donna Envangellina" (dark red).
+Known varieties include: "Doña Luz" (pink), "Doña Alicia" (dark pink), "Queen Sirikit" (light pink), "Doña Aurora" (white), and "Doña Eva" (dark red).

+Mussaenda 'Doña Aurora'

+'Doña Aurora' has calyx lobes all petaloid, creamy to greenish-white above; prominent greenish-white veins below.
+After anthesis, lobes become more greenish-tinged, slightly curved and limp.
+It is named after the wife of former President Manuel L. Quezon.
+It was first found in 1915 in the vicinity of Mount Makiling as a spontaneous mutant of the species Mussaenda philippica.
+It has been utilized as one of the parents in the development of the mussaenda hybrids.